pharmacologie-caen/vigicaen/paper.md

 currently exceed 30GB once unpacked, which is way too large to be loaded in-memory for mainstream readers like `read.table()`.

-\CRANpkg{vigicaen} relies on `parquet` files a recent format based on open standards.[@parquet] Arrow is a cross-language development platform that allows for manipulation of large datasets.[@apachea] It is implemented in R via the \CRANpkg{arrow} package.
-Datasets remain out of memory, allowing for processing of large files on low-specification computers.
-Various tests of \CRANpkg{vigicaen} on 16GB RAM computers succeeded in processing the source files.
-This, in combination with an as close as possible alignment with the \CRANpkg{tidyverse} style guide, is also aimed at providing a modern and more rigorous approach as compared to base R.
+Vigicaen relies on `parquet` files a recent format based on open standards.[@parquet] Arrow is a cross-language development platform that allows for manipulation of large datasets.[@apachea] It is implemented in R via the arrow package.[@richardson2025] Datasets remain out of memory, allowing for processing of large files on low-specification computers.
+Various tests of vigicaen on 16GB RAM computers succeeded in processing the source files.
+This, in combination with an as close as possible alignment with the tidyverse style guide, is also aimed at providing a modern and more rigorous approach as compared to base R.[@wickham2023]

 Sourcing VigiBase® Extract Case Level files is done with the `tb_*` family functions.